 What can an Occupational Therapist help my child with?

-- Fine motor tasks (writing with a pencil, using scissors)
+- Fine motor skills: writing with a pencil, using scissors

-- Self-care tasks (brushing teeth, buttoning clothes, using the toilet
+- Personal care tasks: brushing teeth, buttoning clothes, using the toilet

 - Increasing social connections and confidence